 Overview

-Low-income and newly-industrialised countries require huge amounts of investment in infrastructure upgrades and new technologies in order to accommodate their increasing populations and to support their growing economies.
-However, the full impact of these large-scale investments cannot be reached if countries do not also develop the capability and capacity to maintain and operate such infrastructure.
-A lack of investment here can result in potentially serious consequences for the safety of life and property.
+Low-income and newly industrialised countries require huge amounts of investment, infrastructure upgrades and new technologies to accommodate their increasing populations and support their growing economies.
+The need for skills to design, build, operate and maintain infrastructure is critical yet in many infrastructure projects, these skill sets are lacking and can result in serious consequences for the safety of life, property, and environment.

-Engineering X, a collaboration between the Academy and Lloyd’s Register Foundation, has launched the Engineering Skills where they are Most Needed (ESMN) Mission (£5 million over 5 years) which seeks to support the delivery of skills and education programmes that will lead to development of much needed engineering skills capacity, enhanced safety standards, and infrastructure that remains safe and fit for purpose.
+In 2019 Engineering X, a collaboration between the Academy and Lloyd’s Register Foundation, launched a £5 million programme: Skills for Safety (formerly known as Engineering Skills where they are Most Needed) to support the delivery of skills and education programmes and to enable safer engineering practices for a safer world.

 Objectives

-- To bring the engineering community together in order to identify where and how the most impactful and sustainable interventions
+- Community building and engagement: To build a coalition of safety professionals in order to identify where and how the most impactful and sustainable interventions can be made

 Our work